Supersheep50/The-Hey-Look-Listen-Website/README.md

 Features that were outside the scope of this project, but that will be added in future sprints:

 - I had hoped to include videoplay for our Youtube channel but sadly ran out of time.
-- The ability to also up vote or down vote podcast episodes would be a col feature.
+- The ability to also up vote or down vote podcast episodes would be a cool feature.

 ## Testing